 “Save $1,000 on discount foundation repair.”
 You may have heard this at some point, and thought to yourself: Wow, what a great deal.

-And that’s exactly what discounted foundation repair companies do: Offer you lower prices in exchange for lower quality work.
+That’s exactly what discounted foundation repair companies do: Offer you lower prices in exchange for lower quality work.

 Take it from us: You do NOT want to cut corners when it comes to your house’s foundation.